dopeboy/dopeboy.github.io/_posts/2018-06-28-roccbox-pizza.md

 title: Neapolitan pizza in a Roccbox
 ---

 To cook good Neapolitan pizza, you need high heat (900F+).
 A conventional oven won't provide that so you need a specialized oven.
-After some research, I came across [Kenji's fantastic piece comparing multiple pizza ovens](https://www.seriouseats.com/2017/05/best-backyard-pizza-ovens-review.html) and ended up buying a Roccbox.
+After some research, I came across [Kenji's fantastic piece comparing multiple pizza ovens](https://www.seriouseats.com/2017/05/best-backyard-pizza-ovens-review.html) and ended up buying a [Roccbox](https://www.roccbox.com/us/product/).

 ## Ordering it

 I bought the Roccbox online for $599.
 They ship out of Virginia so if you're on the west coast like me, expect a shipping time of a week.
 After I had ordered it, I didn't get a confirmation for a couple days and had to ask over email for a tracking number.
-My guess is they're small and still figuring that part out.
+My guess is they're still figuring things out as a startup.
 It wasn't a big deal, just something to be aware of.

 ## Package and assembly